LucasEnard/benchmark-python-objectscript/README.md

 In `/src` you can find two folders, one for the python code and one for the objectscript code RESPECTIVELY `/python` and `/objectscript`.<br>

+Open the production via the management portal that was already created for the `User`user.

 For each we have :

 - An object, in `src/python/obj.py` or `src/objectscript/obj/BenchObj.cls` that is made of an int, a float, a string, and a list of string.